JeroenSfdc/clone-community/README.md

 At time it can be useful to clone a Community (DXP).
 If you don't want to fool around with the existing community, just clone it on the same or another sandbox.
 The Experience Bundle API can help with this.
 But there's a bit of work to it.
-Something which of course could be automated with a funky `sfdx cli` plug-in command.
+Something which of course could be automated with a more complete shell script or funky `sfdx cli` plug-in command.
 For now just the manual steps.

 <details>
 <summary>Create the new Community</summary>